Welasco/AzureSentinelSyslog/README.md

  - Syslog-NG (1998)
  - RSyslog (2004)

-This article will be based in RSyslog.
+**This article will be based in RSyslog.**

 ### Facility

-In short, a facility level is used to determine the program or part of the system that produced the logs.
+A facility code is used to specify the type of program that is logging the message.
+Messages with different facilities may be handled differently.
-By default, some parts of your system are given facility levels such as the kernel using the kern facility, or your mailing system using the mail facility.
+Some parts of the system are given facility levels such as the kernel using the kern facility, or your SSH system using the auth facility to log users login.
-If a third-party wants to issue a log, it would probably a reserved set of facility levels from 16 to 23 called “local use” facility levels.
+Third-party will use a reserved set of facility levels from 16 to 23 called "local use" facility levels.
-Alternatively, they can use the “user-level” facility, meaning that they would issue logs related to the user that issued the commands.
+They can also use  the “user-level” facility, to log related entries as the user that issued the event.

 | **Facility Number** | **Keyword** | **Facility Description** |
 | --- | --- | --- |